 6. Purple flare

 Apparently, Panasonic uses stronger UV filters in its cameras than Olympus does, and some Panasonic lenses are designed in accordance with this strong UV filtration at the camera level.
 As a result, selected Panasonic lenses when used on an Olympus body can produce marked purple flare and fringing.
 These purple blobs tend to be difficult to correct ex-post.
-The detrimental impact can occur when shooting into bright light notably with the 4/7-14mm, 2.8/12-35mm and 1.7/20mm, while other Panasonic lenses show only minor or no image quality deterioration at all under the same conditions (see Alan Watson's article for a more extensive discussion).
+The detrimental impact can occur when shooting into bright light notably with the 4/7-14mm, 2.8/12-35mm and 1.7/20mm, while other Panasonic lenses show only minor or no image quality deterioration at all under the same conditions.
 As a remedy, Anders W has suggested using UV front or rear filters on the affected lenses to eliminate the purple flare artefacts. – There have been no reports of corresponding image degradation when using Olympus lenses on Panasonic bodies.

 Both Olympus and Panasonic have released tele-converters to enhance the reach of selected tele-photo lenses.
 The Olympus MC-14 is intended for use with the 2.8/40-150mm and the 4.0/300mm lenses, and the Panasonic TC-14 and TC-20 with the 2.8/50-200mm and 2.8/200mm Panasonic-Leicas.
 Due to protruding front elements, these converters cannot be used with other lenses.
 Moreover, the converter mount design is slightly different, so that the MC-14 does not fit on the Panasonic 50-200mm and 200mm lenses, and the TC-14 and TC-20 cannot be mounted on the Olympus 40-150mm and 300mm lenses.